-TTM_PAD is for Freescale factory use only.
-Control bits indicate pull-up/down disabled.
-However, TTM_PAD is actually connected to an on-chip pull-down device.
+This is for Freescale factory use only.
+Control bits indicate that the pull-up/down is disabled.
+However, the TTM_PAD is actually connected to an on-chip pull-down device.
 Users must either float this signal or tie it to GND.